ARRIS International Plc (ARRS) Q1 2017 Results - Earnings Call Transcript

 Meta A. Marshall - Morgan Stanley & Co.
 LLC

-And then the second question kind of jumps on what Rich asked about of whether, just seeing carriers take a little bit longer as they decide what architectures to go forward with in their decision-making or the fact that you're equipment is backward compatible.
+And then the second question kind of jumps on what Rich asked about of whether, just seeing carriers take a little bit longer as they decide what architectures to go forward with in their decision-making or the fact that your equipment is backward compatible.
 Does that kind of shorten the decision cycles that you're seeing?
 Thanks.

 Bruce William McClelland - ARRIS International Plc

 Hi, Meta, that's great.
 So, I guess on Ruckus first, so now that we're through regulatory approval from a competitive perspective, we continue with the integration planning.
 So, these are typically more back-office system oriented, how do you run the business post acquisition, ERP systems, those sorts of things.
 As I think I described at the Investor Conference, we are going to run the business as a separate segment in the company.
-And given the enterprise and the channel infrastructure, is quite a bit different than how we run the business today.
-We'll run that as a kind of a complete, I'll call it, standalone or independent business unit with sales and engineering product management all integrated together under Dan Rabinovitsj who's the leader over there today.
+And given the enterprise and the channel infrastructure, is quite a bit different than how we run the business today, we'll run that as a kind of a complete, I'll call it, standalone or independent business unit with sales and engineering product management all integrated together under Dan Rabinovitsj who's the leader over there today.

-And there's obviously integration activity around some of the other parts of the operation, finance and HR, et cetera and as far as we go to market towards our combined service provider customers, a need to integrate and come (45:26) very closely there.
+And there's obviously integration activity around some of the other parts of the operation, finance and HR, et cetera and as far as we go to market towards our combined service provider customers, a need to integrate and work (45:26) very closely there.
 But I think we've got a really clear strategy on how the companies come together and lots of enthusiasm both from employees and from customers and channel partners about moving forward.
 And again, we're thinking we're at kind of at the first part of August at this point.
 We'll just see how kind of the final couple of months play out here.

 On your second question, hope that caught that one.
 On the second question around architectures.
 I think there's different approaches.
 Again, we have some customers that have really kind of locked in on what their short-, midterm-, long-term strategy looks like and the types of products, and they're driving road map decisions and product development very actively on a day-to-day basis with us and others.
 And then there's others that are very focused on continuing to build out capacity with traditional mechanisms that are tried and true and worked very well.